kitttn/temptest/Building-the-Code.md

 To build using this method, see [this page](Build-default-config).

-In the [custom config](Build-custom-config) method, you generate a custom configuration using 'make menuconfig'.
+In the [custom config](Build-custom-config) method, you generate a custom firmware configuration, optionally by basing it on an existing defconfig.
 This is required if you need to configure certain runtime or debugging scenarios, or enable specific driver functionality or other options.
 To build using a custom configuration, see [this page](Build-custom-config).